arianaberger/time-tracker-app-js/NOTES.md

 + scope method and filtering for time entries page by project
 + separate show page for users

 not working:
 - omniauth login because of user validations

+To-Do:
 - user can have an avatar (paperclip gem?)

-To-Do:
+- flexbox on dashboard
 - add class method tests? check oo ruby
 - Show total time for projects, weekly time, etc (add filter/search function on entries index page?)
 - move date formatting into concern/module